wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.7 =
+Maintenance upgrade.
+Code tweaks for full compatibility with WordPress 4.2.0 and WooCommerce 2.3.8

 = 1.1.6 =
 Upgrade now for full compatibility with WooCommerce Version 2.3.7 and WordPress version 4.1.1